clifton-green/esif/technical-debt.md

 **Note:** If there is a task/bug manager in place to cover this then this file will not be updated.

 ## Tasks:
-- Set up tests (jasmine and casperjs/spooky)
+1. Set up tests (jasmine and casperjs/spooky)
-- Add login/logout states and update nav accordingly
+2. Add login/logout states and update nav accordingly
-- Use gulpif to create --prod and --dev states for styles, scripts and servers
+3. Use gulpif to create --prod and --dev states for styles, scripts and servers

 ## Issues
-- The build system ignores JSON updates on watch.
+1. The build system ignores JSON updates on watch.
 It will only work with a manual build.

-- What will happen if there is more than one of the same component on a page?
-(Looks like this is a limitation)
+## Limitations
+- Components can't be repeated on the page.
+It seems this will add a javascript dependency This can't be justified as multiple components are not worth adding a client side server request.